ValMilkevich/code-conf.com/_events/academy2016.md

 caption="Where it’s happening"
 color=page.color
 content="
-Academies will take place from end og June to start September in **Copenhagen**, **Aarhus**, **Oslo** & **Trondheim**.
+Academies will take place from end of June to start September in **Copenhagen**, **Aarhus**, **Oslo** & **Trondheim**.
 Training will be in English, a full week 9—16 every day.
 You’re eligible to enroll if you are either a student or unemployed recent graduate in a field related to computer science.
-Click on the dates below, to see the program for the individual academies.
+Click on the dates below to see the program for the individual academies.
 "
 %}